gauravchakrabarty/gauravchakrabarty.github.io/index.md

 ### Certifications
 * Certificate Course on Remote Sensing, GIS, GPS by Indian Institute of Remote Sensing & National Remote Sensing Agency, Department of Space, Govt. of India, in EDUSAT-based training for Universities sponsored by National Natural Resource Management System (NNRMS) in December 2007

-* Certificate Course on a six-month Industrial Training Programme on Web Designing, Web Development, and Web Hosting by Techno Point Computers, Registered under the Ministry of Small Scale Industry, GOI in December 2013.
+* Certificate Course on a __six-month Industrial Training Programme on Web Designing, Web Development, and Web Hosting__ by Techno Point Computers, Registered under the Ministry of Small Scale Industry, GOI in December 2013.

-* Certificate Course on Object Oriented Programming Using C# from NIIT in July 2015.
+* Certificate Course on __Object Oriented Programming Using C#__ from NIIT in July 2015.

-* Certificate Course on WebGIS – from Concepts to Implementations from Jadavpur University, Kolkata in January 2017.
+* Certificate Course on __WebGIS – from Concepts to Implementations__ from __Jadavpur University__, Kolkata in January 2017.

-* Certificate Course on MATLAB from NIELIT Centre, Jadavpur Campus, Kolkata in April 2017 with Grade B+.
+* Certificate Course on __MATLAB from NIELIT Centre__, Jadavpur Campus, Kolkata in April 2017 with Grade B+.

-* Certificate Course on LAMP (Linux, Apache, MySQL, and PHP) from NIELIT Centre, Jadavpur Campus, Kolkata in June 2017 for further Research work in WebGIS using open-source packages with Grade A.
+* Certificate Course on __LAMP (Linux, Apache, MySQL, and PHP) from NIELIT Centre__, Jadavpur Campus, Kolkata in June 2017 for further Research work in WebGIS using open-source packages with Grade A.

-* Certificate Course on Machine Learning and Digital Image Processing through MATLAB from NIELIT Centre, Jadavpur Campus, Kolkata with Grade A.
+* Certificate Course on __Machine Learning and Digital Image Processing through MATLAB__ from NIELIT Centre, Jadavpur Campus, Kolkata with Grade A.

-* SAR Image Processing using Open Source Software from Jadavpur University, Kolkata in December 2020.
+* __SAR Image Processing using Open Source Software__ from __Jadavpur University__, Kolkata in December 2020.

-* Analysis and Simulation of Urban Growth from Remote Sensing Data from Jadavpur University, Kolkata, in March 2021.
+* __Analysis and Simulation of Urban Growth from Remote Sensing Data__ from __Jadavpur University__, Kolkata, in March 2021.

-* Programming ArcGIS with Python from Jadavpur University, Kolkata in Oct 2021.
+* __Programming ArcGIS with Python__ from __Jadavpur University__, Kolkata in Oct 2021.

-* Certificate in Python & R Programming and Application to Data Analytics from St. Xavier College, Kolkata, India in March 2024.
+* Certificate in __Python & R Programming and Application to Data Analytics__ from __St.
+Xavier College__, Kolkata, India, in March 2024.

 ### Online Certifications
-* ARSET - Introduction to NASA Earth Observations and Tools for Operational Wildfire Monitoring and Management in July 2025
+* ARSET - __Introduction to NASA Earth Observations and Tools for Operational Wildfire Monitoring and Management__ in July 2025

-* ARSET - Monitoring Global Terrestrial Surface Water Height using Remote Sensing in July 2025
+* ARSET - __Monitoring Global Terrestrial Surface Water Height using Remote Sensing__ in July 2025

-* ARSET - The Application of Earth Observations for Assessing Waterborne Disease Risk in May 2025
+* ARSET - __The Application of Earth Observations for Assessing Waterborne Disease Risk__ in May 2025

-* ARSET - Calculating Spectral Indices for Land and Aquatic Applications Using QGIS in April 2025
+* ARSET - __Calculating Spectral Indices for Land and Aquatic Applications Using QGIS__ in April 2025

-* ARSET - Landslide Monitoring and Risk Assessment Using NASA Earth System Data in April 2025
+* ARSET - __Landslide Monitoring and Risk Assessment Using NASA Earth System Data__ in April 2025

-* ARSET - Earth Observations of Blue Carbon Ecosystems in February 2025
+* ARSET - __Earth Observations of Blue Carbon Ecosystems__ in February 2025

-* ARSET - An Introduction to Synthetic Aperture Radar (SAR) and Its Applications in January 2025
+* ARSET - __An Introduction to Synthetic Aperture Radar (SAR) and Its Applications__ in January 2025

-* ARSET - Methane Observations for Large Emission Event Detection and Monitoring in January 2025
+* ARSET - __Methane Observations for Large Emission Event Detection and Monitoring__ in January 2025

-* ARSET - Introduction to Plankton, Aerosol, Cloud, Ocean Ecosystem (PACE) Hyperspectral Observations for Water Quality Monitoring in  December 2024
+* ARSET - __Introduction to Plankton, Aerosol, Cloud, Ocean Ecosystem (PACE) Hyperspectral Observations for Water Quality Monitoring__ in  December 2024

-* ARSET - Drought Monitoring, Prediction, and Projection using NASA Earth System Data in October 2024
+* ARSET - __Drought Monitoring, Prediction, and Projection using NASA Earth System Data__ in October 2024

-* ARSET - Invasive Species Monitoring with Remote Sensing in October 2024
+* ARSET - __Invasive Species Monitoring with Remote Sensing__ in October 2024

-* ARSET - Atmospheric Composition Ground Networks Supporting Air Quality and Climate Applications in October 2024
+* ARSET - __Atmospheric Composition Ground Networks Supporting Air Quality and Climate Applications__ in October 2024

-* ARSET - Applications of Carbon Dioxide Measurements for Climate-Related Studies in September 2024
+* ARSET - __Applications of Carbon Dioxide Measurements for Climate-Related Studies__ in September 2024

-* NASA Open Science in September 2024
+* __NASA Open Science in September 2024__

-* NASA's Open Science 101 Curriculum in September 2024.
+* __NASA's Open Science 101 Curriculum__ in September 2024.

-* Regression Analysis: Performing Random Forest Regression Using ArcGIS Pro from ESRI 2024
+* __Regression Analysis: Performing Random Forest Regression Using ArcGIS Pro__ from ESRI 2024

-* ARSET - Introduction to Lightning Observations and Applications in May 2024
+* ARSET - __Introduction to Lightning Observations and Applications__ in May 2024

-* Cartography from ESRI in May 2024
+* __Cartography__ from ESRI in May 2024

-* ARSET - Overview of SeaDAS 8.4.1 for the Processing, Analysis, and Visualization of Optical Remote Sensing Data for Water Quality Monitoring in April 2024.
+* ARSET - __Overview of SeaDAS 8.4.1 for the Processing, Analysis, and Visualization of Optical Remote Sensing Data for Water Quality Monitoring__ in April 2024.

-* ArcGIS Pro Basics from ESRI in March 2024
+* __ArcGIS Pro Basics__ from ESRI in March 2024

-* Transform AEC Projects with GIS and BIM from ESRI in March 2024.
+* __Transform AEC Projects with GIS and BIM__ from ESRI in March 2024.

-* SDG Indicator 2.4.1 Sustainable Agriculture from FAO in Feb 2024.
+* __SDG Indicator 2.4.1 Sustainable Agriculture from FAO__ in Feb 2024.

-* ARSET - Satellite Data for Air Quality, Environmental Justice and Equity Applications on Nov 2023.
+* ARSET - __Satellite Data for Air Quality, Environmental Justice and Equity Applications__ on Nov 2023.

-* ARSET - Monitoring Water Quality of Inland Lakes using Remote Sensing in Oct 2023.
+* ARSET - __Monitoring Water Quality of Inland Lakes using Remote Sensing__ in Oct 2023.

-* ARSET - Assessing the Impacts of Fires on Watershed Health in Sept 2023.
+* ARSET - __Assessing the Impacts of Fires on Watershed Health__ in Sept 2023.

-* AI for India 2.0, IITM Research Park, issued Aug 2023.
+* __AI for India 2.0, IITM Research Park__, issued Aug 2023.

-* ARSET - Fundamentals of Machine Learning for Earth Science, issued Aug 2023.
+* ARSET - __Fundamentals of Machine Learning for Earth Science__, issued Aug 2023.

-* Python, IITM Research Park, issued Aug 2023.
+* __Python, IITM Research Park__, issued Aug 2023.

-* ARSET - Crop Mapping using Synthetic Aperture Radar (SAR) and Optical Remote Sensing in July 2023.
+* ARSET - __Crop Mapping using Synthetic Aperture Radar (SAR) and Optical Remote Sensing__ in July 2023.

-* ARSET- Biodiversity Applications for Airborne Imaging Systems in June 2023.
+* ARSET- __Biodiversity Applications for Airborne Imaging Systems__ in June 2023.

-* ARSET - Connecting Citizen Science with Remote Sensing in March 2023.
+* ARSET - __Connecting Citizen Science with Remote Sensing__ in March 2023.

-* ARSET - Disaster Assessment Using Synthetic Aperture Radar from NASA (National Aeronautics and Space Administration) in January 2023.
+* ARSET - __Disaster Assessment Using Synthetic Aperture Radar__ from NASA (National Aeronautics and Space Administration) in January 2023.

-* GIS for Climate Action from ESRI in Dec 2023.
+* __GIS for Climate Action__ from ESRI in Dec 2023.

-* ARSET - Earth Observations Toolkit for Sustainable Cities and Human Settlements from NASA (National Aeronautics and Space Administration) in April 2022.
+* ARSET - __Earth Observations Toolkit for Sustainable Cities and Human Settlements from NASA (National Aeronautics and Space Administration)__ in April 2022.

-* ARSET - Using Earth Observations for Pre- and Post-Fire Monitoring from NASA (National Aeronautics and Space Administration) on March 2022.
+* ARSET - __Using Earth Observations for Pre- and Post-Fire Monitoring from NASA (National Aeronautics and Space Administration)__ in March 2022.

-* ARSET - Monitoring Coastal and Estuarine Water Quality Using Remote Sensing and In Situ Data from NASA (National Aeronautics and Space Administration) in February 2022.
+* ARSET - __Monitoring Coastal and Estuarine Water Quality Using Remote Sensing and In Situ Data__ from NASA (National Aeronautics and Space Administration) in February 2022.

-* ARSET - Agricultural Crop Classification with Synthetic Aperture Radar and Optical Remote Sensing from NASA (National Aeronautics and Space Administration) in December 2021.
+* ARSET - __Agricultural Crop Classification with Synthetic Aperture Radar and Optical Remote Sensing__ from NASA (National Aeronautics and Space Administration) in December 2021.

-* ARSET - Monitoring Coastal and Estuarine Water Quality: Transitioning from MODIS to VIIRS from NASA (National Aeronautics and Space Administration) in December 2021.
+* ARSET - __Monitoring Coastal and Estuarine Water Quality: Transitioning from MODIS to VIIRS__ from NASA (National Aeronautics and Space Administration) in December 2021.

-* Spatial Data Science: The New Frontier in Analytics from ESRI in December 2021
+* __Spatial Data Science: The New Frontier in Analytics__ from ESRI in December 2021

-* Going Places with Spatial Analysis from ESRI in November 2021
+* __Going Places with Spatial Analysis__ from ESRI in November 2021

-* ARSET - Satellite Observations for Analysing Natural Hazards on Small Island Nations from NASA (National Aeronautics and Space Administration) in October 2021.
+* ARSET - __Satellite Observations for Analysing Natural Hazards on Small Island Nations__ from NASA (National Aeronautics and Space Administration) in October 2021.

-* MOOC Imagery in Action from ESRI in September 2021
+* MOOC __Imagery in Action__ from ESRI in September 2021

 ### Experience
 #### Software Engineer